cjdb/project_template/doc/configuring-ci.md

 `cjdb/cirrus-cpp:bionic` Docker image.
 That image supports all of the non-Windows toolchains that are listed in the supported toolchains list.

-The default `basic_project` configuration file uses four CPUs and 8 GB memory on this platform.
+The default `project_template` configuration file uses four CPUs and 8 GB memory on this platform.

 ## Jobs